 Once you’ve made an offer, it’s time to reconnect with your mortgage banker.
 While negotiations are ongoing, you will complete a 1003 loan application.
 Then your mortgage banker will request additional items needed to support the information provided on your application.
-Items include additional pay stubs, W2s, bank statements, tax returns, etc. Download our mortgage application checklist for a comprehensive look at what’s needed.
-After all this information is gathered, your loan package moves to underwriting.
+Items include additional pay stubs, W2s, bank statements, tax returns, etc. After all this information is gathered, your loan package moves to underwriting.

 Review and Verify